JamesH321/Higher-or-Lower/README.md

 # Higher or Lower Card Game

-A command-line implementation of the classic higher or lower card game, featuring a streak-based scoring system, life mechanics, and Joker wildcards.
+A command-line implementation of the classic higher or lower card game in Java, featuring a streak-based scoring system, life mechanics, and Joker wildcards.

 ## How to run